FAQ’s

 What is Placentophagia?

-Placentophagia is the process of a new mother consuming her placenta postpartum by either eating the placenta raw, cooked, in capsule form or drinking the juices from the placenta once it is cooked.
+Placentophagia is the process of a new parent consuming their placenta postpartum by either eating the placenta raw, cooked, in capsule form or drinking the juices from the placenta once it is cooked.

 Have any scientific research studies been made on placentophagia?

-Yes, as a matter of a fact, many studies have been done on the subject.
+Yes, many studies have been done on the subject.
 The links below are scholarly articles regarding placenta encapsulation benefits.

 Does eating placenta offer postpartum health benefits?